 The significance lies in the recurring matter; when Palestinians in the strip are subjected to the same material and human impacts year after year of hostilities, urbicide becomes systematic.
 It has remained a strategy in Israel’s doctrine of Israel to erase Palestinians to prevent them from meeting their basic needs in life.
 Whether in its 2014 hostiles on the strip or in the 2023 assaults, the goal in these assaults has been the same: to destroy Palestinian civilian infrastructure deliberately and to prevent them from maintaining their livelihoods by making them insecure.

-Policy RecommendationsCombating urbicide, recentering life and livelihoods in urban reconstruction
+Combating urbicide, recentering life and livelihoods in urban reconstruction

 While urbicide inflicts extensive damage on infrastructure in the Gaza Strip, various local and international initiatives can be implemented to enhance Palestinians' quality of life and safeguard their well-being in the face of its consequence.